Sleep: Let’s Get Back to Basics

 - Were 2.92 times more likely to have higher screen time

-Both of these night’s sleep were 10 hours, but the difference in how you feel is dramatically different.
+Both of these night’s sleep are 10 hours, but the difference in how you feel is dramatically different.

-Your sleeping times are tied to your circadian clocks and, while it is easy to get out of sync, it is also easy to reset your clocks and reap the benefits of better, deeper and more restorative sleep.
+It is easy to lose touch with our circadian clocks.
+In the modern world, so many of us are out of sync with natural rhythms.
+Luckily, it is easy to reset your clocks and reap the benefits of better, deeper, and more restorative sleep.